grvkamath/model-theory-pilot/README.md

-# culturalstudy.github.io
+# model-theory-pilot
-Website for hosting cultural studies
+Pilot study for an experiment on natural language inference.